Lac de Chalain

-Lac de Chalain (/fr/) is a glacial lake in the Jura department of France.
-It lies wholly within the commune of Fontenu, near Marigny and Doucier, in the region of Bourgogne-Franche-Comté.
+The Lac de Chalain (/fr/; 'Lake of Chalain') is a glacial lake in the Jura department of France.
+It lies wholly within the commune of Fontenu, near Marigny and Doucier, in the Bourgogne-Franche-Comté region.

 Pre-historic pile-dwelling settlements (c.
 4000-750 BC) found at its western end—and at nearby Grand Lac de Clairvaux—have been classified as French historical monuments since 1911 and were added to the UNESCO World Heritage List in 2011.

 Geography

 The lake is the largest natural lake in the department.
 Its 60-80 m high limestone cliffs frame a roughly rectangular body of water 2.7 km long, 1.1 km wide and in places more than 30 m deep.

 It occupies an east-west oriented reculée that opens into the Combe d'Ain.
 The natural spillway forms the 2 km Bief de l'Œuf, which drives a small hydro-electric turbine before joining the river Ain.

 Karstic springs feed the lake from the higher plateaus and from the lakes of Narlay and Vernois.